narc-kany/SARS-Genome/README.md

 ### Introduction

-Welcome to the SARS-Genome ML Project!
-This project focuses on using machine learning techniques to analyze and understand the genome sequencing of Severe Acute Respiratory Syndrome (SARS) viruses.
-This README file provides an overview of the project, its objectives, and how to use the provided code and resources effectively.
+Hello and welcome to the SARS-Genome ML Project!
+This study aims to examine and comprehend the genome sequencing of Severe Acute Respiratory Syndrome (SARS) viruses using machine learning techniques.
+This README file offers a description of the project, its goals, and how to efficiently use the offered code and resources.

 ### Project Overview